-This entry was posted on Sunday, September 26th, 2021 at 19:34 and is filed under Activities, Activity Spotlight, English.
+This entry was posted on Sunday, September 26th, 2021 at 19:34 and is filed under Activities, English.
 You can follow any responses to this entry through the RSS 2.0 feed.
 Both comments and pings are currently closed.

 Israeli soldiers shot to death Mohammad Ali Habisa from Beita village, a 28-year-old father to a baby girl 8-month-old, during the weekly demonstration against settler landgrab; In the South Hebron Hills, ADF forces came to confiscate a Palestinian bulldozer at work on a farm, while allowing settlers to operate a bulldozer unhampered, constructing an illegal outpost nearby; Settlers accompanied by Israeli army forces invaded Susya while European diplomats were visiting the village – the soldiers violently attacked the Palestinian villagers, one of whom was wounded; Setlers from ‘Omer Ranch’ riding a mini-tractor invaded a Palestinian community of Auja at night, attacked a Palestinian and wounded him; Once again, Jerusalem police went wild during the weekly Sheikh Jarrah protest vigil: they grabbed Palestine flags, attacked, wounded and arrested four demonstrators – allof them released by the court, ruling that it is not illegal to raise Palestine flags.

 photo: A Jerusalem police officer, Shachar Mahsomi, attacks a demonstrator whose arm is fractured at the Sheikh Jarrah protest vigil, Friday, September 23, 2021